websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/other-tools/liferay-cli-tool.md

 liferay adapt
 ```

-The CLI tool adapts your project based on which framework it detects in your project's dependencies.
+The CLI tool adapts your project based on the framework it detects in your project's dependencies.
 It looks for these specific dependencies (listed as a `dependency` or `devDependency`) in your project's `package.json` file:

 * For **React**: `react-scripts`